buckiasp000/My-Robots/README.md

 Seed 6:
 <img width="150" alt="image" src=https://user-images.githubusercontent.com/58791683/225203055-4b125259-ae8c-4d31-96ae-f57efe5c39a2.png>

 I had a great idea for the final that would test the best amount of celia that a creature could have and where the optimal placement would be and I was going to do the scientific route.
-Unfortunately I ran into lots of bugs and after much frustration did not have time to get the code for my science version in a place that could be turned in.
+Unfortunately I ran into lots of bugs and after much frustration did not have time to get the code for my science version in a place that could be turned in by the due date.
 So, I did my best to put something together for the engineering version of the final.
 Though I did not have time to run 500 gens with every single seed I did so for the most that I could before turning the assignment in!
 I ran into some last minute bugs with the final and it took an hour to run each 500 generation version.
-I used 10 seeds (1-10) and each seed can be changed in constants.py.
+I used 10 seeds (1-10) and each seed can be changed in constants.py using the randomseed variable.

+A youtube video of the evolution:https://youtu.be/wDYjDOrQMZY
+Citations: r/ludobots reddit page and pyrosim.py and https://chart-studio.plotly.com/create/#/